 Is the lesson that Hollywood is scared of originality and out of ideas, or that good stories never get old?
 Maybe it’s both.
 What’s definitely true is that fairy tales have managed to stay relevant through the ages.
 Here’s a list of notable fairy tale adaptations for screens big and small—and the life lessons each reimagining can teach us.

 Walt Disney’s Sleeping Beauty

-The ending: They lived happily ever after.
-Decades after its initial release, the enormous home video success of Sleeping Beauty firmly established the flick’s place among Disney’s classics.
+The ending: Happy.
+Despite its box office bust, the home video success of Sleeping Beauty established its place among Disney’s classics.

 The lesson: Success doesn’t often come easily—or quickly.

 Snow White and The Huntsman/Mirror Mirror

 Once upon a time: In 2012, two big-budget adaptations of Snow White were released to theaters around the world within three months of each other.
 The twist: Though both films were glitzy productions featuring serious star wattage(Julia Roberts played the villainous Queen in Mirror Mirror, while Huntsman featured Charlize Theron and Kristen Stewart) critics treated both pictures like poison apples.
 Audiences generally agreed—though neither performed disastrously, they weren’t exactly big hits, either.